JimmyKenMerchant/jimmy-codeviewer/README.txt

 30. 'line20-2' // line number (absolute) you want LINE20COL color
 31. 'line20-3' // line number (absolute) you want LINE20COL color

-No.6 to No.22 are similar to html style parameters.
-But if you use spaces in the value, parameters will be broken.
+No.6 to No.22 are similar to html style attributes.
+But if you use spaces in unquoted values, arguments to function spanSearch (JavaScript) will be broken.
 No.1 to No.5 are the basic of making the table.
 Make sure to add "%" in the value of "number-width" .
 No.23 to No.31 are to use in programming code viewing to change font color on some particular line.

 Jimmy Codeviewer never consider of putting same lines on a page several times.
 Therefore, if you name the same ID to a doubled line, you will meet ID conflict and functional problems on 'spansearch' series and 'divsearch'.

 c. '[articleloader_byid"]111(the post ID of jArticle)[/articleloader_byid]':
 d. '[articleloader_byname"]some-thing(the post slug [name] of jArticle)[/articleloader_byname]':
 Likewise 'codeviewer' series, these show jArticles on your posts.
 But these are not for text but for scripts.
 SVGs and other scripts can be loaded to particular posts.
-Unlike 'codeviewer' series, parameters don't exist.
+Unlike 'codeviewer' series, attributes don't exist.

 IV.
 Change Color or style on some particular string and row